japila-books/spark-sql-internals/docs/spark-sql-GlobalTempViewManager.md

   name: String): Option[LogicalPlan]
 ----

-Finds the global view definition (as a link:spark-sql-LogicalPlan.adoc[LogicalPlan]) for the given name if available
+Finds the global view definition (as a spark-sql-LogicalPlan.md[LogicalPlan]) for the given name if available

-Used when `SessionCatalog` is requested to link:spark-sql-SessionCatalog.adoc#getGlobalTempView[getGlobalTempView], link:spark-sql-SessionCatalog.adoc##getTempViewOrPermanentTableMetadata[getTempViewOrPermanentTableMetadata], link:spark-sql-SessionCatalog.adoc##lookupRelation[lookupRelation], link:spark-sql-SessionCatalog.adoc##isTemporaryTable[isTemporaryTable], link:spark-sql-SessionCatalog.adoc##refreshTable[refreshTable]
+Used when `SessionCatalog` is requested to spark-sql-SessionCatalog.md#getGlobalTempView[getGlobalTempView], spark-sql-SessionCatalog.md##getTempViewOrPermanentTableMetadata[getTempViewOrPermanentTableMetadata], spark-sql-SessionCatalog.md##lookupRelation[lookupRelation], spark-sql-SessionCatalog.md##isTemporaryTable[isTemporaryTable], spark-sql-SessionCatalog.md##refreshTable[refreshTable]

 | <<listViewNames, listViewNames>>
 a|